 I Owe You One by Sophie Kinsella

 After Fixie Farr’s father passes away, she takes on a bigger role at the family’s housewares store.
-When she meets Sebastian, a successful investment manager, and saves his computer from uncertain death, he offers Fixie an IOU for saving the day.
+When she meets Sebastian, a successful investment manager, and saves his computer from an uncertain death, he offers Fixie an IOU for saving the day.
 But Fixie doesn’t want anything for herself and instead asks Sebastian to help her old crush, Ryan, get a job.
 Her IOU paid off, Fixie and Sebastian become friends and more IOUs are exchanged.
 Soon, Fixie is helping everyone else reach their goals, but should she start concentrating on making her own life a priority?

 More Than Words by Jill Santopolo

 Nina Gregory has always put family first because she knows that’s what matters most.
 But when her father dies and she discovers a secret he has kept, she begins to question everything and everyone in her life, including her boyfriend Tim and her boss Rafael.
-As she evaluates her life, and discovers new passion, she must decide which path to take to find happiness.
+As she evaluates her life and discovers a new passion, she must decide which path to take to find happiness.

 The Night Olivia Fell by Christina McDonald